davwheat/thomasr.me/pages/about.md

 ---

-## Frequently Asked
+## Frequently Asked Questions

 ### Is that you in the baby pictures?
-Of course it is.
+Yes :)

 ### Are you Mr. Yaxley-Lennon?
 No, although I think he picked a lovely alias to go by.
-I'm also not a basketballer, footballer or politician &mdash; turns out I have pretty common name.
+I'm also not a basketballer, footballer or politician&mdash;turns out I have pretty common name.

 <script>
 const email = atob("aGlAdG9tci5tZQ==");